 Let's take a look at some use cases of artificial intelligence in the healthcare industry:

-Computerized Tomography (CT) scan analysis
+1. Computerized Tomography (CT) scan analysis

 Artificial intelligence can detect pneumonia caused by COVID-19 in chest CT scans via multinational training data for machine learning.

-Management of Electronic Health Records (EHR)
+3. Management of Electronic Health Records (EHR)

+Data (including patient information, new research findings, and diagnosis details), also called "Electronic Health Record (EHR)," is generated in large volumes every day in the healthcare industry.
 The use of Artificial Intelligence in EHRs helps organizations gain insights to work with patients and make informed decisions.
-Besides, electronic health record systems, combined with AI, can provide practitioners with the ability to manage their observations instead of adding the data manually.
+In addition, electronic health record systems, when combined with AI, can provide practitioners with the ability to manage their observations instead of inputting the data manually.

-Notifying doctors when patients are in trouble
+5. Notifying doctors when patients are in trouble

-Many hospitals all over the world are using Google's DeepMind Health AI to help drive patients from diagnosis to treatment efficiently.
+Many hospitals all over the world are using Google's DeepMind Health AI to help transition patients from diagnosis to treatment more efficiently.
 The DeepMind Health Program alerts doctors when a patient's health gets worse and can even assist in the diagnosis of diseases by searching through the massive dataset for related symptoms.